epi-project/brane-documentation/user-guide/src/appendix/tutorials/2023-10-23/hello_world.md

 println(hello_world());
 ```
 Let's examine what happens in this workflow:
 - In the first line, `import hello_world;`, we tell the framework which package to use.
-We reference our package by its name, and because we omit a specific version, we let the framework pick the latest version for us.
+We refer our package by its name, and because we omit a specific version, we let the framework pick the latest version for us (we could have used `import hello_world[1.0.0];` instead).
 - In the second line, `println(hello_world());`, we call our `hello_world()` task.
 The result of it will be passed to a builtin function, `println()`, which will print it to the stdout.

 Save the file, close the editor, and then run the following in your terminal to run the workflow: